 To answer these questions, we are partnering with Research in Action, a local Black, queer led urban research, strategy, coaching and engagement firm founded by Dr. Brittany Lewis.
 The findings from this research will allow us to chart a path forward in our Equitable Development work.
 We will reinvest in our community and keep racial and economic justice at the center of our work.

-- Click here to learn more about the West Side Flats Displacement Research Project
+Click here to learn more about our work with the West Side Flats

 Pictured, above: Sandra Alayon, who grew up on the West Side Flats.
 Photo by Elizabeth Leonardsmith.